Skip to contents

 Help pages

-All TADA R package functions have their own individual help pages, listed on the Function reference page on the GitHub site.
+All EPATADA R package functions have their own individual help pages, listed in the Package index on the Reference tab of the GitHub website.
 Users can also access the help page for a given function in R or RStudio using the following format (example below): ?[name of TADA function]

 # Access help page for TADA_DataRetrieval